 I’m a historian of Renaissance and early modern Europe – the world of the Tudors, Medici and Borgias – though I’m not exclusively interested in the glitzy people at the top!
-I’ve written about the diplomacy behind Henry VIII’s first divorce, worked as an adviser to the set team on Wolf Hall and broadcast for BBC Radio 4 on Italian Renaissance history.
-My latest book, The Black Prince of Florence, published 2016, is a biography of Duke Alessandro de’ Medici.
-I’m now developing new projects on the period of the Italian Wars, 1494-1559: watch this space!
+My latest book, The Beauty and the Terror, on sixteenth-century Italy, came out in March 2020: the paperback is coming in April 2021.
+My book The Black Prince of Florence was a biography of Duke Alessandro de’ Medici, while Our Man in Rome/The Divorce of Henry VIII was about the nefarious diplomacy behind the famous marital split.
+I worked as an adviser to the set team on Wolf Hall and now broadcast widely on Italian Renaissance history.

 Although I’m now a historian, I began my career studying – then working in – politics and the media.
-I graduated with a first-class degree in Politics and Communication Studies from the University of Liverpool in 1996.
-I later worked for the BBC Political Unit, including as a researcher and TV producer.
+I graduated with a first-class degree in Politics and Communication Studies from the University of Liverpool in 1996 and was elected to the National Union of Students Executive Committee the same year.
+I convened the NUS Lesbian, Gay and Bisexual Campaign from 1996-98.
+From 1999 I worked for the BBC Political Unit, including as a researcher and TV producer.

 In 2004 I returned to full-time academic life to study for a PhD in History, which I completed in 2008 at Royal Holloway, University of London.
 My thesis was supervised by Professor Sandra Cavallo and entitled ‘Renaissance diplomacy in practice: the case of Gregorio Casali, England’s ambassador to the papal court, 1525-33’.

 I’ve been a Scouloudi Fellow at the Institute of Historical Research (2007-08), Rome Fellow at the British School at Rome (2009-10) and Max Weber Fellow at the European University Institute (2010-11).
-I’ve lectured at Durham University and the University of Sheffield, and since September 2015 have been Associate Professor in History and Heritage at Swansea University.
+I’ve lectured at Durham University, the University of Sheffield, and Swansea University.
+In January 2020 I became Professor of History at Manchester Metropolitan University.

 The picture of me on this website is copyright Sheffield Cathedral.